Bagoum/danmokou/docs/articles/setup.md

       - Again, you can run `git submodule update --recursive Assets/SZYU` if you want to ignore the other submodules.
       - If updating from v7.0.0 or earlier, you will need to add an `--init` when updating SZYU.
   - **If you have made edits to submodules, you will need to `git pull --rebase` the individual submodules instead of running `git submodule update`**.
+- If you have VSCode, get the extension [Danmokou Scripting](https://marketplace.visualstudio.com/items?itemName=Bagoum.dmkscripting), which provides a lot of convenience for writing behavior scripts in DMK.

 ## Part 1: Unity Setup